Kazuki Tokudome: Pancrase

 Following his release from the UFC, Tokudome competed for Pancrase from 2015 to 2017.

 On November 1, 2015, he defeated Satoru Kitaoka by fourth-round technical knockout to win the King of Pancrase Lightweight Championship.

 He challenged Takasuke Kume for the King of Pancrase Lightweight Championship at Pancrase 292 on December 10, 2017.
 He lost the fight via first-round knockout.

 ONE Championship

 Tokudome then signed with ONE Championship and made his promotional debut against Jadamba Narantungalag at ONE Championship: Pursuit of Power on July 13, 2018.
 He lost the fight via unanimous decision.

 He made his sophomore appearance against Christian Lee at ONE Championship: Heart of the Lion on November 9, 2018.
 He lost the fight via first-round technical knockout.

 He then faced Adrian Pang at ONE Championship: Warriors Of Light on May 10, 2019.
 He won the fight via second-round technical knockout.

 He next faced Johnny Nuñez at ONE Championship: Dawn Of Valor on October 26, 2019.
 He won the fight via unanimous decision.

 Rizin

 Tokudome faced Roberto de Souza at Rizin 27 on March 21, 2021.
 After taking Souza down, he was quickly submitted via triangle choke in the first round.

+Tokudome returned to Rizin over three years later at Rizin 47 as he faced kickboxer Sho Patrick Usami on June 9, 2024.
+He lost the bout via knockout in the first round.